stride3d/stride-docs/en/manual/game-studio/index.md

 <span class="badge text-bg-primary">Beginner</span>

 **Game Studio** is the central tool for game and application production in Stride.
-It allows for: creating and arranging scenes, creating and editing assets, organization and building.
+It allows for creating and arranging scenes, creating and editing assets as well as general organization and building.

 ![](media/game-studio.webp)